needle-tools/needle-engine-support/documentation/technical-overview.md

 ## glTF Assets

 Models, textures, animations, lights, cameras and more are stored as .glb files in Needle Engine.
 Custom data is stored in vendor extensions.
-This covers everything from interactive components to timelines/sequencing and lightmaps.
+This covers everything from interactive components to physics, sequencing and lightmaps.

 ### Supported glTF extensions